I562818/xsc-cap/README.md

 4. Following Artifacts are not currently supported '.hdbreptask', '.hdbvirtualtable', '.hdbflowgraph'

+5. Some artifacts migration is still not implemented.
+You can find detailed information on manually migrating these artifacts in the following [link](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/checks-performed-by-migration-tool)

 ## How to Obtain Support

 In case you find a bug, or you need additional support, please open an issue here in [GitHub](https://github.wdf.sap.corp/XSA-Migration/xs-migration-bas-extn/issues).